First time in Iceland? No worries. Here are some useful tips!

 A surprising number of airlines have regular scheduled flights to Iceland, including Icelandair, WOWair, easyJet, SAS, Delta and Norwegian to name a few.

-IceCon is held in October so you should have your flights booked by the end of May 2018 to ensure you get good prices.
+IceCon is held in October so you should have your flights booked as soon as possible to ensure you get good prices.
 You are fine with waiting a bit, but we do not recommend waiting for much longer than perhaps the middle of September, as prices will go up quickly as we get closer to October.

 Getting to Reykjavík from the airport

 The main (only, really) international airport is in Keflavik, the the airport is cleverly named Keflavik/Reykjavik International Airport.
 Reykjavik, however, is just a short and scenic bus ride away, with buses leaving the airport at regular intervals.

 So, no matter where in the world you are, getting here shouldn’t be a problem.

 IceCon 2018 is held in the city center, in a walking distance from most hotels, so you won’t need to worry about renting a car.
 If you are feeling adventurous and want to travel within the city, “Strætó” or the public bus system is the way to go.
 You can plan your travels on their website, straeto.is.

 Unfortunately, we’ve not been able to get special rates at hotels for IceCon members, due to exploding tourism; there is no off-season in Iceland anymore.
 But there are plenty of good hotels and hostels in Reykjavík with acceptable rates.
 We recommend that you book early!

 IceCon 2018 takes place at Iðnó, a theater in the heart of Reykjavík.
 The designated bar is Klaustur Bar, located only 50 meters from Iðnó.

 Reykjavík Excursions is offering guests of IceCon 2018 a discount on selected trips.
 Click here to book!